 When is the project required to take place?

 The period of performance for all projects is August 1 through March 31.
 Shorter project timelines are acceptable as long as they are completed within these start and end dates.

 Where do I apply for a mini-grant?

-Apply by emailing one PDF document to firstname.lastname@example.org with the subject line “Mini-Grant Proposal” that includes a project description (2 pgs), biography of proposer (1 pg), budget request (2 pgs), and MSSGC Terms of Agreement as described in the solicitation here.
+The application must be submitted as a single PDF electronic file at https://olemiss.infoready4.com/#competitionDetail/1854545.
+The application must include a project description (2 pgs), biography of proposer (1 pg), budget request (2 pgs), and MSSGC Terms of Agreement as described in the solicitation here.

 How will I know if my proposal has been accepted?

-You will receive an email within 2 business days acknowledging that your proposal has been received.
-All applicants will receive notification of award status by the end of May.
+All applicants will receive notification of award status by the end of April.

 How will my submitted proposal be evaluated?

 A team of reviewers associated with MSSGC will evaluate each proposal based on the criteria listed in the solicitation for each category – Project Description, Biography, Budget Request, and MSSGC Terms of Agreement.

 When will I be able to start spending the grant money?